MozillaReality/WebXR-emulator-extension/README.md

 1. Go to the addon stores to install ([Firefox](https://addons.mozilla.org/firefox/addon/webxr-api-emulator), [Chrome](https://chrome.google.com/webstore/detail/webxr-api-emulator/mjddjgeghkdijejnciaefnkjmkafnnje))

 2. Go to WebXR application page (for example [WebXR examples](#WebXR-examples)).
-You will notice that the application detects that you have a XR device (emulated) and it will let you enter the immersive (VR) mode.
+You will notice that the application detects that you have a XR device (emulated) and it will let you enter the immersive (VR、AR) mode.

 3. Open "WebXR" tab in the browser developer tool ([Firefox](https://developer.mozilla.org/en-US/docs/Tools), [Chrome](https://developers.google.com/web/tools/chrome-devtools/)) to controll the emulated devices.
 You can move the headset and controllers, and trigger the controller buttons.
 You will see their transforms reflected in the WebXR application.

 ![WebXR tab](./screenshots/tab.png)

+## How to control the emulated devices

+By clicking a device in the devtool panel, you can select gizmo mode of the device.
+By draggin a gizmo, you can rotate or translate the device.

 ## Configuration